Age-related Macular Degeneration

 -In patients with early ARMD has very low risk in developing advanced ARMD, where in cases of intermediate ARMD with large multiple drusen, the risk of developing advanced ARMD within five years 6.3% if one eye involved and 26% if both eyes involved .
 However, in patients with intermediate ARMD but medium-sized drusen, the risk for progression to advanced ARMD is 14% within ten years, and the risk to develop large drusen is 37% if one eye involved and 71% if both eyes are involved .

--In cases of intermediate ARMD, visual loss occurs by 21% for more than three lines within five years .
+-In cases of intermediate ARMD, visual loss occurs by 21% for more than three lines within five years or by 20% for more than six lines within two years .

 -In patients with drusenoid PED, the risk of development of Advanced ARMD 42% within five years .